Skip to content

 Composer

-The Composer jobs are run automatically if a related job needs something from composer.
-You cannot skip the Composer job unless you skip phpunit testing and also skip every validation/linting job that needs Composer.
+The composer jobs are run automatically if a related job needs something from Composer.
+You cannot skip these jobs unless you skip PHPUnit and Nightwatch testing and also skip every validation/linting job that needs Composer.

 Updating dependencies when testing against future releases